BA Latin and Spanish

 Transferable skills and personal qualities

-- additional one-to-one feedback (during the consultation hour or by making an appointment)
+additional one-to-one feedback (in office hours or by appointment)

 |Scheduled activity hours|